robuye/chef-repo/cookbooks/docker/README.md

 - `iptables` - Enable addition of iptables rules
 - `ipv6` - Enable IPv6 networking
 - `log_level` - Set the logging level
 - `labels` A string or array to set metadata on the daemon in the form ['foo:bar', 'hello:world']`
+- `log_driver` - Container's logging driver (json-file/syslog/journald/gelf/fluentd/none)
+- `labels` A string or array to set metadata on the daemon in the form ['foo:bar', 'hello:world']`
-- `log_driver` - Container's logging driver
+- `log_driver` - Container's logging driver (json-file/syslog/journald/gelf/fluentd/awslogs/splunk/etwlogs/gcplogs/none)
-  (json-file/syslog/journald/gelf/fluentd/none)
 - `log_opts` - Container's logging driver options (driver-specific)
 - `mtu` - Set the containers network MTU
 - `pidfile` - Path to use for daemon PID file